 Enjoy one or two amazing days exploring the Northern Territory capital on this Darwin hop on hop off bus tour.
-You’ll get a superb view of the city’s many key sights and stunning natural vistas from the upper deck, and enjoy comprehensive on-board commentary.
-Visit Crocosaurus Cove, Mindil Beach and the Museum and Art Gallery of the Northern Territory.
+You’ll get a superb view of the city’s key sights from the upper deck and enjoy comprehensive recorded commentary.
+Hop on and off as often as you like at designated stops, including Crocosaurus Cove, Mindil Beach, and the Museum and Art Gallery of the Northern Territory.
 Duration: 24/48 hours

 Whether you have a day or a week in Darwin, you just have to ‘do it’.

 By ‘it’, I mean the Darwin hop on hop off bus tour.
 Not only will you get your bearings, but thanks to the on-board commentary, you’ll hear some of the extraordinary history that has shaped this oversized outback country town.
 I may be a local, but I learned a huge amount about my home turf while researching this story!

 Big Bus Tours offers 24 or 48 hour tickets and operates on selected days.
 There are two routes — both with recorded commentary in English.
 The Red Route bus departs every 60 minutes from 9am from the Visitor Information Centre at the intersection of Smith and Bennett Streets in the CBD.
 There are eleven stops in total.
 The Blue Route bus departs every 90 minutes from 12noon.
 It makes the same stops, but also includes a trip out to East Point Reserve to the Darwin Military Museum.

 The bus is not air-conditioned, but refreshing tropical breezes circulate downstairs and through the open upper deck — which has a roof for sun protection.
 You can hop on and off the bus at all the main attractions en route.